euro-hpc-pl/SpinGlassPEPS.jl/README.md

 ---
  **_IMPORTANT:_**

- Right now, this package supports only julia 1.10
+Currently, this package supports Julia version 1.10 only

 ---